audhuang/gene-machine/README.md

 setup.py - python code for compiling cython code
 run.py - python script which runs simulations; set parameter values here (network size, temp, # runs, # steps, etc)

-(main.cpp was used just for testing purposes and boltzmann.py is the old python code for simulating stuff, used for reference)
+(unused files: main.cpp was just for testing purposes and boltzmann.py is the old python code for simulating stuff, used for reference)